Find Affordable College Courses

 Moscow, ID

-Out of the 12 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Idaho landed the # 4 spot on the list.
-Located in the town of Moscow, U of I is a public school with a large student population.
+A rank of #4 on this year’s list means University of Idaho is a great place for natural resources and conservation students working on their master’s degree.
+Located in the distant town of Moscow, U of I is a public college with a fairly large student population.

 Of the 59 students majoring in natural resources and conservation at U of I, 53% are male and 47% are female.